Jasper Productivity Solutions

 Color-Coding Things in the Computer

 Reach for your keyboard instead of a piece of paper when you want to jot something down.
-(I'm referring to important work-related information, not your grocery list!)
-For example, instead of writing a reminder to yourself to e-mail Bob an update, just start a new email to Bob with "Update" in the subject header, type in a few words, then save it in your drafts folder so you can finish and send it later.
-When you get an idea for a project you're involved in, type it into a WORD file which becomes part of the project's digital file.
+For example, instead of writing a reminder to yourself to e-mail Bob an update, just start a new email to Bob with "Update" in the subject header, type in a few words, then save it in your Drafts folder so you can finish and send it later.
+When you get an idea for a project you're involved in, type it into a WORD file and save that with other files on the same project.
+How can you get into the habit?
+Hide the note paper and move the keyboard to center stage on your desk so it's actually easier to type than to scribble a note.

-There's no one right way that suits everyone.
-You'll need to find what works for you.
-But it's safe to say that the less paper you handle, the more time you'll save.
-Another important factor is that information stored digitally can be backed up which protects you against loss, or a fire or flood in your office.
-It does take time at first, but the sooner you set up a comprehensive system, the more time and money you'll save in the long run.
+The less paper you handle, the more time you'll save.
+Another advantage is that information stored digitally can be backed up, which protects you against total data loss if there's a fire or flood in your office.
+It does take some getting used to, but the sooner you move to a less-paper office, the sooner you'll start saving time and money.

 Learn how the right technology can save you